initpy/go-book/functions.rst

 main program.

-In other words, of the 3 elements we listed above, what matters even more is: what input parameters does the function expects, and what parameters does it return.
+In other words, of the 3 elements we listed above, what matters even more is: what input parameters does the function expect, and what parameters does it return?

 These two elements are what we call a signature, and we use this formalism: